JohnVinyard/music-synthesis/README.md

 - look at tensorboard
 - organize spectrogram differently, with octaves grouped together
     - `(batch, channels, octave, f0, time)`

+# DONE
+- ~~try multiscale experiment without low-res FFT component~~
+    - This results in significantly less intelligible speech than the MelGAN formulation.
+It should be removed from the winner's circle, for now.

 # Tools
 - experiments configured in JSON file